 By investing in mutual funds, investors partake in the profits and losses accrued by their fund’s portfolio.
 Notably, individuals can put their money in the shares of companies that are listed on stock exchanges.
 Also, most mutual funds help gain higher returns and facilitate capital appreciation if investors stay invested for a long time.

-A major point of difference between stock and mutual funds is that unlike stocks, mutual funds are managed by fund managers.
-Besides professional management, this investment instrument comes with these following benefits –
+A major point of difference between stock and mutual funds is that, unlike stocks, mutual funds are managed by fund managers.
+Besides professional management, this investment instrument comes with the following benefits –

 - Tax savings

 Also, the fact that mutual funds are regulated by SEBI makes its proceedings transparent and considered reliable.

 In a broader sense, mutual funds usually invest money into a combination of debt-equities or either of the two.
 Generally, mutual funds can be categorized on the basis of the maturity period and principal investment.

 Based on the maturity period